Knowledge base

 Labels and data volume

-As a result, an email tagged in multiple Gmail folders may be counted multiple times during the migration, which explains why an account showing, for example, 6 GB in Gmail can occupy 18 GB once transferred to the Infomaniak servers.
+Therefore, an email labeled in multiple Gmail folders may be counted multiple times during the migration, which explains why an account displaying, for example, 6 GB in Gmail can occupy 18 GB once transferred to the Infomaniak servers.

 Has this FAQ been helpful?

-This guide explains how to have multiple denominations (everything that comes after the at sign @ of your email address) for an existing Mail Service, by adding linked domain names.
+This guide explains how to have multiple denominations (everything that comes after the at sign @ of your email address) for an existing Service Mail, by adding linked domain names.

 Preamble

-• Email addresses (existing and future) are automatically valid with all linked domains.
+• Existing and future email addresses are automatically valid with all linked domains.

-• To completely transform and reverse the domain names of a Mail Service, refer to this other guide.
+• To completely transform and reverse the domain names of a Service Mail, refer to this other guide.

-• Note also that you can rename your product in the Infomaniak Manager, but changing the name of a Mail Service has no effect on its addresses.
-You need to act on the domain name.
+• Note also that you can rename your product in the Infomaniak Manager, but changing the name of a Service Mail has no effect on its addresses.
+You need to change the domain name.

 Prerequisites

-Once the new domain name is ready to be used alongside the old one, it must be added to the Mail Service:
+Once the new domain name is ready to be used alongside the old one, you need to add it to the Service Mail:

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).